OData Connector - Consuming Data

 Connection timeout

-If the "Active" setting is set here, the desired connection timeout can be defined if required.
+If the "Active" setting is selected here, you can specify the desired connection timeout as needed.

-If you want to use our example for the OData connection, enter the name "Termine" and the service URL in this dialog.
-You can find the endpoint URL in the general information in OData services you have created yourself.
-It can be adopted and entered here as a service URL.
+If you want to use our example for the OData connection, enter the name "Appointments" and the service URL in this dialog box.
+You can find the endpoint URL in the general information section of OData services you have created yourself.
+It can be copied and entered here as the service URL.

 Use SSL

-Activate this setting if so-called Etag headers must be set for the manipulation of data.
+Enable this setting if so-called ETag headers need to be set for data manipulation.

 OData V4

-"Remove service" deletes the currently selected service.
-Services can only be deleted if they are not already being used in an application or process.
+"Remove Service" deletes the currently selected service.
+Services can only be deleted if they are not already being used by an application or a process.

 Username / Password / SAP Client ID

-With this option, the login name, password and SAP client ID are obtained from the user administration.
+With this option, the login name, password, and SAP client ID are retrieved from user administration.

-Additional users for service access can be defined here, e.g. for processes in which access to the service or the system should always take place under a specific user, regardless of the user currently logged into Intrexx.
+Here, you can define additional users for service access, e.g., for processes in which access to the service or the system should always be performed under a specific user, regardless of the user currently logged in to Intrexx.

-Displays the name of the user with the path from the user structure.
+Displays the user's name along with the path from the user structure.

 Displays the assigned service login.